View Document Text

 PERSONAL TRADING

 provide fair and full disclosure of all material facts.
-In addition, an investment adviser has a duty of utmost good
+In addition, an investment advisor has a duty of utmost good

 faith to act solely in the best interest of each of their clients.